Housing Rights and Responsibilities

 and Meal Plan License and in other publications issued by the University.

 These policies and procedures carry the force of University regulations (see section 2.9).
 All students are expected to comply with these policies and procedures as well as those listed below.
 Students are reminded that multiple‐occupancy rooms, as well as shared apartments and suites, create shared responsibility for residential behaviors.
 The Department of Community Living values regular and close interaction with residents to maximize communication about circumstances that could affect the quality of life in the residence halls.

 Any changes to a student’s room assignment must be processed through the Department of Community Living.
 Change of Housing Requests are available on the Department of Community Living website:

 Room transfers/changes are not performed during the first two weeks of classes.
 The Department of Community Living may assign a new occupant to any vacancy as required.
 Any conduct, including deception or harassment, designed to dissuade potential residents or roommates, is unacceptable.
 See the Department of Community Living or a Community Development Coordinator for information on these policies.
 9.2.
 Involuntary Reassignment of Housing: The Department of Community Living reserves the right to reassign students to other locations or remove them outright from University housing.
 The decision to reassign or remove a student shall be made by a

 Facilities personnel are instructed not to open locked doors for students.
-Multiple lockouts may result in financial penalties.
+Multiple lockouts will result in financial penalties.

 and/or the student’s guests.
 When damage can be attributed to the responsible person(s), the cost of repair or replacement is billed to the individual(s) involved (see section 9.0).